headissue/jmx-wrench/README.md

 # jmx-wrench

 A remote management tool for Managed Beans.
 Developed with the intention to be small and easy to use.
-Use Maven with "mvn package" to build the ".war", deploy it onto an application server and get access to all MBeans in the JVM.
+Use Maven with `mvn package` to build the `.war`, deploy it onto an application server and get access to all MBeans in the JVM.
 The basic layout is as followed:

 ![ScreenShot](detailScreen.png)